Edmund Ansin 1936 - 2020 - Obituary

 Ansin was the only person to receive the United Way Alexis de Tocqueville Award for philanthropy in three different cities.
 He was a generous supporter of organizations in both Boston and South Florida including Emerson College, Boys & Girls Clubs, United Way, and Habitat for Humanity.

 Ed is survived by his sons Andy Ansin (wife Tatsiana Ansin), James Ansin and daughter Stephanie Ansin (husband Spencer Stewart), grandchildren, Tatiana, Sophie, Helen Alexandra, and Sidney, brother Ron Ansin (husband Jim Stork), nephew Ken, niece Kim, nephews Barry and Bobby, great nephews/nieces Kris, Ryan, Ben, Libby, Kurt, Nick Scott, Peter, Isabella and Oliver.
-Ed also survived by his former wife, Toby Lerner Ansin and his longtime companion Maria Harris.
-View the online memorial for Edmund Ansin
+Ed is also survived by his former wife, Toby Lerner Ansin and his longtime companion Maria Harris.